 The Gregory Zulu 55 is a mighty little pack.
 It has well-padded shoulder and waist belt straps and carries moderate loads up to 40 pounds well.
-Though it doesn't quite have the same ventilation as the Osprey Atmos 65 AG, it holds its own.
+Though it doesn't have the most breathable suspension in the line-up, it definitely holds its own.
 It includes a variety of useful features without going overboard and is capable of carrying a little more than we expected.
 All in all, we are pleasantly surprised by this pack and think it is worth a close look for both first-time backpackers or an outdoor enthusiast looking for a new pack at a reasonable price.

 Gregory Zulu 55 Review